Calgary Ring Road

 |Completing the ring

-Completing the full 101 kilometres of the Calgary ring road is a priority under the Alberta government’s Building Alberta Plan and is an investment in the long-term, safe, efficient movement of goods and people in and around Calgary.
+Completing the full 101 kilometres of the Calgary ring road is a priority for Alberta Transportation, and is an investment in the long-term, safe, efficient movement of goods and people in and around Calgary.
 The ring road will also provide improved market access across Calgary, the province, Canada and to foreign ports.

 31 kilometres to go

 Building this last 31-kilometre stretch of the Calgary Ring Road continues to move forward.
 When complete, this final section of the ring road will consist of:

 - In November, 2013, the Government of Alberta and the Tsuu T’ina Nation signed a historic land transfer agreement which paved the way for completion of the future ring road.
 Representatives from the Tsuu T’ina Nation, the Alberta government and the federal government are working collaboratively and respectfully to fulfill the agreement.

 - The transfer of lands is proceeding well and the government is now focussing on the delivery of the southwest section of the ring road first.
 The plan is for contracting of the West Calgary Ring Road to follow, in about two years.

 - Transportation is investigating using the Public Private Partnership (P3) procurement process to deliver the final segment, planned for construction as two projects – the Southwest Calgary Ring Road (SWCRR) and the West Calgary Ring Road (WCRR).
 To date, the province has saved about $2 billion by using P3 contracts to build a total of five segments of the Edmonton and Calgary Ring Roads.

 - The Southwest Calgary Ring Road: Read more, see actual drawings of this new segment of the roadway

 - The West Calgary Ring Road: Read more, see actual drawings of this new segment of the roadway